Capital One: 1994–2004

 Richard Fairbank and Nigel Morris developed the idea of using information technology and statistical analysis to create customized credit card offers for different segments of customers in 1987.
 At the time, most credit cards would offer the same terms—interest rate and annual fee—to almost everyone, regardless of the financial risks of each customer.
 However, Fairbank and Morris' idea was to drop the fee and target various credit card terms to specific customers.
 They consulted with Oracle Corporation on how to compile the demographics and other statistics that would help them sort out and identify those customer market segments.
-Funding Universe wrote: “Fairbank and Morris’s plan would allow companies to fine-tune card product and pricing strategies for individual customers through a decision-making structure blending together marketing, credit, risk, operations and technology functions."

 They then started soliciting banks regarding using their approach, indicating that they anticipated large profits based on the large numbers of customers they projected to enroll.
-They convinced Richmond, Virginia-based Signet Bank (now part of Wells Fargo) to start a credit card division called Signet Financial in 1988 that would utilize their approach.
+They convinced Richmond, Virginia-based Signet Bank to start a credit card division called Signet Financial in 1988 that would use their approach.
 As part of the deal, they became employees of Signet.
-In 1991, Fairbank and Morris had a great success with a mass mailing that offered to transfer existing credit card balances from other banks' credit cards for the opportunity of a lower interest rate with Signet.
+In 1991, Fairbank and Morris were successful with a mass mailing that offered to transfer existing credit card balances from other banks' credit cards for the opportunity of a lower interest rate with Signet.

-On July 21, 1994, Signet Financial Corp announced the corporate spin-off of Signet Financial, at first naming it OakStone Financial with Fairbank as CEO and Morris as COO.
-After the initial public offering, the new company was renamed Capital One in October 1994 and the spin-off was completed in February 1995.
+In July 1994, Signet Financial announced the corporate spin-off of Capital One, at first naming it OakStone Financial with Fairbank as CEO and Morris as COO.
+After the initial public offering in October 1994, the new company was renamed Capital One.
+The spin-off was completed in February 1995.

 At that time, Capital One was a monoline bank, meaning that all of its revenue came from a single product, in this case, credit cards.
 This strategy is risky in that it can lead to losses during bad times.
 Capital One attributed its relative success as a monoline to its use of data collection to build demographic profiles, allowing it to target personalized offers of credit directly to consumers.